anthonydiiorio/Blog/content/posts/pizza/index.md

 ## Baking 👨‍🍳

 * Preheat the oven to its highest setting.
 My oven goes to 555°F.
-* **Pizza Stone**: bake for 6-7 minutes
+* **Pizza Stone**: bake for 5-6 minutes
-* **Aluminum Pizza Pan**: bake for 10 minutes
+* **Aluminum Pizza Pan**: bake for 8-10 minutes

 Every oven is a little different so you'll have to experiment with the times.

 #### A side note 📝

-If you use about 500g of dough you can make a really delicious and fluffy white pizza.
-Just cook it a little longer until it starts to crisp up.
+If you use about 500g of dough you can make a really delicious and fluffy focaccia or a fantastic Sicilian red pizza.
+Just bake it a little longer.

 ![Focaccia](focaccia-min.jpg)